 He shook his head and Mako paled.
 “You needed more, little flower.
 I should’ve swept you into my arms.
 Wrapped you warm in my coat.”

-“Little flower, all of that is yours.”
+“Little flower, all that is yours.”
 He tightened his grip carefully.
 “I have you, now.
-You’ll never be raped.
+You’ll never be hurt.
 You’ll never be chained again.
 You’ll sleep on softness with all the blankets you could ever need.”